Oni-giri/astro-micro/src/content/blog/00-sui-move-for-solidity-devs/index/index.md

     // ...

-    // Function to update the price of a DigitalArt object public entry fun update_price(_: &GalleryOwnerCap, art: &mut DigitalArt, new_price: u64) {
+    // Update the price of a DigitalArt object public fun update_price(
+            _: &GalleryOwnerCap,
+            art: &mut DigitalArt,
+            new_price: u64
+        ) {
         art.price = new_price;
     }
 }